Adopting Permit Software & 5 Other Actions to Address the Housing Crisis

 The housing affordability crisis is just that - a crisis.
 In Canada, 75% of people that want to own a home can’t afford to, while an estimated 61% of U.S. renters can’t afford to buy where they live.

-The cost of an average home is seven and nine times the average household income in the U.S. and Canada respectively, making many question the very feasibility of owning at all.
+The cost of an average home is seven to nine times the average household income in the U.S. and Canada respectively, making many question the very feasibility of owning at all.

 But - all hope’s not lost.
 There are many steps that governments can take now to address the affordability crisis, and many are already underway.
 Federally, in both the U.S. and Canada, housing affordability is a top priority.
 The Canadian government has set aside $10B in its Housing Plan to address the issue ($4 billion of which is specifically set aside for municipalities to update their zoning and permit systems), while the U.S. has announced a Housing Supply Action Plan that includes leveraging existing federal funding to encourage reforms to zoning and land use policies among other initiatives.